The Vertical Lobe of Cephalopods: A Brain Structure Ideal for Exploring the Mechanisms of Complex Forms of Learning and Memory

 How Does the Model Explain Passive Avoidance Learning?

 In the passive avoidance task used by Shomrat et al. (2008), the octopus learns to refrain from attacking a red ball (actually dark, as octopuses are color-blind) by receiving an electric shock on its arms when it attacks.
 On sighting the target, the information on its shape and brightness is fed into the attack behavior circuitry, activating the natural attack behavior.
 This information is also fed, in parallel, to the mSFL.
 Each quality (brightness and shape) is then transferred by a different set of mSFL neurons to the VL, creating a sparse representation of each sensory quality in the matrix-like connections of the mSFL neurons with the AMs.
 Those AM cells receiving inputs from both qualities are more likely to undergo LTP due to their higher level of coincident activity.
 The “dark with round” association is reinforced if they are conjugated with the nociceptive signal conveyed to the VL by the serotonergic system.
 The strengthening of this association during training, in turn, creates a long-term enhancement of the AM input to the set of LNs driven by this mutual sensory representation.
 The VL output inhibits the tendency to attack and can be regarded as an inhibitory supervising signal.
-The short-term modifications in the attack circuitry, that are driven by the input from the VL, mediate the long-term acquisition by long-term facilitating the response of the attack circuitry to the conditioned sensory inputs.
+The short-term modifications in (p.
+572) the attack circuitry, that are driven by the input from the VL, mediate the long-term acquisition by long-term facilitating the response of the attack circuitry to the conditioned sensory inputs.

 We have shown that cephalopods are valuable animals for exploring the neural mechanisms subserving complex behaviors.
 Cephalopod behaviors are mediated by a nervous system uniquely organized into three separate, large components: the arm nervous system, the optic lobes, and a central brain.
 The cephalopod nervous system still maintains the basic, simpler features of invertebrate morphology and neurophysiology, and the division of the octopus brain into discrete interconnected lobes facilitates the analysis of connectivity.
 That is, as we have shown here, the complexity of cephalopod behavior is achieved by a simple organization of simple invertebrate neuronal elements.
 Most likely, because size and mass of the nervous system are less constraining than in terrestrial or flying animals, evolution shaped large but simpler neural networks to control complex behavior of cephalopods, and these simpler networks are more accessible for assessing how neural networks are embedded in the organization of complex behaviors.
 The large but simply organized fan-out, fan-in and likely feedforward network of the octopus is a vivid demonstration of this idea.